-1 This is a reprint as at 11 Jun 2004 of the Health (Notifications by Midwives) Regulations 1994.
-The following table contains information about those regulations and any reprint.
+1 This is a reprint as at 11 Jun 2004 of the Health (Notifications by Midwives) Regulations 1994 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table